natcap/invest.users-guide/source/carbonstorage.rst

  Carbon storage data should be set equal to the average carbon storage values for each LULC class.
 The ideal data source for all carbon stocks is a set of local field estimates, where carbon storage for all relevant stocks has been directly measured.
 These can be summarized to the LULC map, including any stratification by age or other variable.
 If these data are not available, however, there are several general data sources that can be used.

  Note that several sources, including IPCC (2006), report in units of biomass, while InVEST uses mass of elemental carbon.
 To convert metric tons of biomass to metric tons of C, multiply by a conversion factor, which varies typically from 0.43 to 0.51.
 Conversion factors for different major tree types and climatic regions are listed in Table 4.3 on page 4.48 of IPCC (2006).

- **Notes on calculating standard deviation for the uncertainty model**: The standard deviation values in the carbon pool table signify uncertainties in the true value for amount of carbon in different pools.
-There are a variety of methods to calculate standard deviation.
-For instance, the standard deviation can be calculated from a confidence interval; a 95 percent confidence interval, for example, is 3.92 standard deviations wide.
-Therefore, we can divide the width of the 95 percent confidence interval by 3.92 to calculate standard deviation.
-For more information on uncertainty analysis, see Volume 1 Chapter 3, "Uncertainties", in IPCC (2006).

 2.1.
 Carbon stored in aboveground biomass